 Snape just stared at him.

 Harry couldn't help but watch as the rubies flew up from the meek pile that McGonagall had given Harry and his friends for their efforts in the Department of Mysteries.
-Harry bent down to pick up his pad of paper as he put away his wand but Snape and suddenly snatched it from the ground.
+Harry bent down to pick up his pad of paper as he put away his wand but Snape suddenly bent down and snatched it from the ground.
 Harry glared at the man as he read the message to Malfoy.

-"Yes sir," Malfoy replied and before the three took off outside he gave Harry a quick menacing glance.
+"Yes, Sir," Malfoy replied and before the three took off outside he gave Harry a quick menacing glance.

 "Another ten points from Gryffindor for this, Mr. Potter," Snape smirked as he handed Harry back his notepad and Harry took it quickly, he couldn't help the burning in his cheeks.